dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 2) Replaced all usages of `_localSettings?.Automation*` with calls to the helper.

 ### Test Plan
-- Configure New Study pane with only `ShowTestMessage`; Save Automation; click New â†’ see â€œTestâ€ message and no lock.
+- Configure New Study pane with only `ShowTestMessage`; Save Automation; click New ¡æ see ¡°Test¡± message and no lock.
-- Add `LockStudy` explicitly; click New â†’ study locks as expected.
+- Add `LockStudy` explicitly; click New ¡æ study locks as expected.
 - Configure Add Study and Shortcuts similarly; verify execution matches saved sequences per PACS.

-## Change Log Addition (2025-10-14 â€“ Global Hotkey routes to Shortcut Sequences)
+## Change Log Addition (2025-10-14 ?
+Global Hotkey routes to Shortcut Sequences)
-- Registered a system-wide hotkey based on Settings â†’ Keyboard â€œOpen studyâ€ value.
+- Registered a system-wide hotkey based on Settings ¡æ Keyboard ¡°Open study¡± value.
 On press, calls `RunOpenStudyShortcut()`.

 ### Approach
 1) Add hotkey registration in `MainWindow` using `RegisterHotKey` and a WndProc hook.
 2) Parse the saved combo string (e.g., Ctrl+Alt+O) into user32 modifiers and VK, register/unregister on open/close.
-3) On WM_HOTKEY, dispatch to VMâ€™s `RunOpenStudyShortcut()`.
+3) On WM_HOTKEY, dispatch to VM¡¯s `RunOpenStudyShortcut()`.

 ### Test Plan
-- Set â€œShortcut: Open study (new)â€ to contain `ShowTestMessage`; set Keyboard Open study = Ctrl+Alt+O; Save.
+- Set ¡°Shortcut: Open study (new)¡± to contain `ShowTestMessage`; set Keyboard Open study = Ctrl+Alt+O; Save.
-- From Main window, press Ctrl+Alt+O â†’ â€œTestâ€ message box appears.
+- From Main window, press Ctrl+Alt+O ¡æ ¡°Test¡± message box appears.
-- Toggle PatientLocked/StudyOpened and verify it picks â€œaddâ€ or â€œafter openâ€ sequences accordingly.
+- Toggle PatientLocked/StudyOpened and verify it picks ¡°add¡± or ¡°after open¡± sequences accordingly.

-## Change Log Addition (2025-10-14 â€“ Window Placement Persistence)
+## Change Log Addition (2025-10-14 ?
+Window Placement Persistence)
 - Persist MainWindow placement to local settings on close and restore on load; ensure visibility safeguards and state handling.

 ### Approach